Responding to app store reviews: the staggering growth

-Back in 2016 when we last investigated, only 2.9% of app reviews on Google Play were being responded to.
+Back in 2016 when we last investigated, app teams were responding to only 2.9% app store reviews on Google Play.
 We wanted to see if that had grown.

 We sampled of just shy of 1 billion Google Play app reviews over the last 10 years and looked at the response rate.

 From when we last looked back in 2016 that rate has grown almost 400%, and over 11% of reviews are now getting a response!
 Pretty staggering growth.

 And it looks like it's only accelerating from here.
 2016 it started to grow and then really took off in 2021, only to accelerate again in 2022.

 Why such growth recently?

 The growth can be put down to a few reasons: